Last Updated on

 When children are growing up, positive parenting improves their cognitive, social and problem-solving skills.
 Positive parenting also affects their responses and helps them grow up to be better humans.
 Interaction and stimulation are very important in the early years.
-It is all about recognizing problems, handling all situations well and picking up the traits of discipline, time management and effective problem-solving through simple routines at home.
+It is all about recognising problems, handling all situations well and picking up the traits of discipline, time management and effective problem-solving through simple routines at home.

 2. Socio-Cultural Development

 Children observe spousal interaction and how arguments are settled in the family.
 It teaches them a variety of good values that are imbibed and crucial to growing up.
-The child learns how to behave with others, playing to a common goal, team spirit, picking right friends and a lot more.
+The child learns how to behave with others, playing to a common goal, team spirit, picking the right friends and a lot more.

 3. Physical Development